Tutorials

 Key takeaways about Webflow bandwidth optimization

-Optimizing your Webflow site's bandwidth usage is increasingly important given the reduced limits on all Webflow plans.
+Optimizing your Webflow site's bandwidth usage is increasingly important given the reduced limits and the new Premium plan structure.
 The most effective approaches include:

 1. Start with the basics — optimize images, implement lazy loading, and clean up unused code.
 These simple steps can often reduce bandwidth by 30-50%.